-Family meals were almost extinct in the Holmes family.
-But Dad had a six week stay at home that spring, in between assignments to Cairo and Geneva, and so Mummy had gone to the effort to have things nice for him.
+Family meals had almost become extinct in the Holmes family.
+But Dad had a six-week stay at home that spring, in between assignments to Cairo and Geneva, and so Mummy had gone to the effort to have things nice for him.

 And that was fair, too, Sherlock thought.
-His entire concept of Egypt had come from the pictures in Mycroft's books, and the little he'd been able to coax out of his brother.
-So if Dad had recently been eating camel-meat on a sandy blanket - next to the Sphinx, of course - with a bunch of Bedouin travelers, well.
-Maybe that's why the silverware had to be so shiny.
+His entire concept of Egypt had come from the pictures in Mycroft's books, and the little he'd been able to coax out of him to explain those pictures.
+So if Dad had recently been eating camel-meat on a sandy blanket - next to the Sphinx, of course - with a bunch of Bedouin travellers... maybe that's why the silverware had to be so shiny.

 Mycroft was dressed like Dad.
 Sherlock didn't know if he liked that either.

-As for Mummy, she was in her best apricot-coloured dress - a dress everyone teased Sherlock with by referring to it as the shuttlecock dress.
-Sherlock regularly mixed the words "apricot" and "shuttlecock" up.
+As for Mummy, she was in her best apricot-coloured dress - a dress everyone teased Sherlock with by referring to it as the shuttlecock dress, after one mortifying incident where he'd mixed up the two long-tailed words.
 Sherlock loved Mummy's shuttlecock dress.
 Philippa Devereaux Holmes was never to know how her youngest child idolised her when she wore it.
 A princess.
-To little Sherlock, a blonde woman in a dress of any shade of pink had to be a princess.
+A blonde woman in a pink dress just had to be a princess.

 "But I'm bored," he said in a little voice.
 "Can't you just tell me quickly, and then talk to Mummy about the Stuck Market again?"

-Seeing his father sighing heavily in a way that indicated trouble might be ahead, Mycroft cleared his throat.
+Dad sighed heavily, and Mycroft, after shooting him a nervous glance, cleared his throat.
 "What did we say about etiquette yesterday, Sherlock?"

 "Etiquette is spelled E-T-I-Q-U-E-T-T-E," Sherlock parrotted obediently.
 "It means being polite."

-"And do you suppose that interrupting a grown-ups' conversation with a question like that is being polite?"
+"And do you think interrupting a grown-ups' conversation with a question like that is being polite?"